Bungling fugitive told undercover detectives he was on the run as he tried to dodge metro fare

 After breaching his licence conditions following his release last month, Lee was served with a prison recall in his absence.

-His return journey to jail started on Saturday after he boarded a Metro service heading towards Newcstle without paying.
+His return journey to jail started on Saturday after he boarded a Metro service heading towards Newcastle without paying.

 As he got off the train in the city centre, Lee confessed to two passengers that he was wanted by police and so wanted to know if there were officers were at the top of the escalators checking tickets.